-- Fill the Maze with BBQr's Delight smoking pellets in the 1-pound bags.
-(With the exception of the specialty savory herb and Jack Daniel's varieties, which have oak added to ensure a quality burn, the 1-pound bags are 100% flavor species.)
+- Fill the Maze with BBQr's Delight smoking pellets in the 1-pound bags and put it into your grill or smoker.
+(The 1-pound bags are 100% flavor species, with the exception of the specialty savory herb and Jack Daniel's varieties, which have oak added to ensure a quality burn.)

 - Hit the pellets with a blow torch (at each end of the maze) until the pellets continue burning after you remove the torch.
 You want to see a flame coming off the pellets, not just smoke.
 Let the pellets burn for 60–90 seconds, then blow out the flames.
 The pellets will continue to smolder.

 - All bottom vents (if applicable) of the smoker should be wide open.
 The exhaust vents or stack (if applicable) should be closed as far as possible while still drawing the smoke through the chamber.

 - Put the cheese into the smoker.
 Do NOT light your grill or smoker in any other way.